Please click on the image(s) to see a larger display. It is the route we followed. Outbound on the northern route, homebound on the southern route.

 The motorists are incredibly polite.
 If you cross in front of them, they will stop for you.
 The streets have yellow “zebra” crossings in some places; here, motorists are obliged to stop for pedestrians.
 I asked the guide about motor cars.
 By comparison, in the US, large SUVs dominate the streets.
 Here, the guide told me, Canadians prefer European-style vehicles, smaller cars.
 In addition, gasoline is 50% higher than in the US.

 We were in and out of churches again today.
 I photographed the outside of an ancient church near our hotel.
 It will be demolished within the next two weeks.

-Lunch at Québec Parliament; general menu; our menu—and we saved $4; 2 photographs showing the elegant dining room with smartly dressed waiters; Linda wearing the required visitor’s badge; enjoying wine with elegant crockery and cutlery; main course; desert; 3 close-ups of the crockery is showing insignia’s.
+Lunch at Québec Parliament; general menu; our menu—and we saved $4; two photographs showing the elegant dining room with smartly dressed waiters; Linda wearing the required visitor’s badge; enjoying wine with elegant crockery and cutlery; main course; desert; three close-ups of the crockery are showing insignia’s.

 Hotel Le Concord with the rotating Ciel!
 Bistro-bar on the 28th floor showing views from the 360-degree rotation beginning with The Plains of Abraham—National Battlefields Park seeing Saint Joan of Arc’s statue from on high; additional city views and the Saint Lawrence Seaway in the distance.

 Day 10: Wednesday, September 26, 2018, Québec City